 About 80 percent of all cancerous breast tumors are stimulated by the hormone estrogen, which causes cancer to grow and spread.
 SERMs block the effects of estrogen by preventing it from binding to cell receptors in breast tissue.
 Aromatase inhibitors work differently: They stop other hormones from converting into estrogen.

 While both classes of drugs reduce breast cancer risk, they can also increase the risk of serious adverse effects—which might partly explain why only about 16 percent of eligible women take the drugs, according to a review published in 2016 in the Annals of Oncology.
-Tamoxifen, and to a lesser extent raloxifene, increases the risk of dangerous blood clots, endometrial cancer, and cataracts.
-Raloxifene confers neither risk, but tamoxifen is more effective in lowering breast cancer risk.
+Tamoxifen, and to a lesser extent raloxifene, increases the risk of dangerous blood clots that form in the legs and travel to the lungs, especially in older women.
+Tamoxifen also slightly to moderately increases the risk of endometrial cancer, and users have a greater risk of developing cataracts.
+Raloxifene confers neither of those risks, but tamoxifen is more effective in lowering breast cancer risk.
 Tamoxifen reduces risk by about 50 percent, and raloxifene by about 38 percent.
 Because of less serious side effects, raloxifene may be a better choice for some women.

 Tamoxifen and raloxifene can also cause other side effects, such as hot flashes, vaginal dryness, and leg cramps.
 On the plus side, both drugs modestly reduce the risk of bone fractures in postmenopausal women.
 Aromatase inhibitors, however, are associated with a decrease in bone density.